-Our work targets low-income communities and individuals-who are disproportionately people of color and women-who have been systemically denied access to capital.
-Internally, we cultivate a culture of inclusive excellence that celebrates the diversity of who we are; that works to mitigate the toxicity of racism, sexism, xenophobia, homophobia and other biases; and that empowers each of us to thrive and to propel BlueHub's mission forward.
+Our work targets low-income communities and individuals who have been systemically denied access to capital.
+Internally, we cultivate a culture of inclusive excellence that celebrates who we are; and that empowers each of us to thrive and to propel BlueHub's mission forward.

-In 2022-2026, BlueHub will continue to enhance its already strong commitment to inclusive excellence through targeted external efforts to deploy capital in underserved and marginalized communities to support borrowers who-due to systemic racism and other biases-have been denied access to capital.
-We will continue to innovate our financial products in service to communities with low incomes and in support of communities of color, women and nonbinary individuals, and immigrants.
-BlueHub will also focus on targeted internal efforts to ensure that our staff includes individuals from diverse racial, gender and educational backgrounds, and that all staff members are equipped to grow and thrive at BlueHub.
+In 2022-2026, BlueHub will continue to enhance its already strong commitment to inclusive excellence through targeted external efforts to deploy capital in underserved communities to support borrowers who have been denied access to capital.
+We will continue to innovate our financial products in service to communities with low incomes.
+BlueHub will also focus on targeted internal efforts to all staff members are equipped to grow and thrive at BlueHub.